DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 Field | Type | Description
 ------|------|------------
-column | [Column](grid.md#column) | A column object associated with the header cell. showSortingControls | boolean | Specifies whether to render controls that toggle the column's sorting state. sortingDirection? | 'asc' &#124; 'desc' | Specifies the associated column's sorting direction. onSort | ({ keepOther: boolean, cancel: boolean }) | An event that changes the associated column's sorting state.
-The `keepOther` and `cancel` arguments specify whether to keep existing sorting and cancel sorting by the associated column. showGroupingControls | boolean | Specifies whether to display a button that groups data by the column. onGroup | () => void | An event that invokes grouping by the associated column. onWidthChange | ({ shift: number }) => void | An event that initiates the column width changing.
+column | [Column](grid.md#column) | A column object associated with a header cell. showSortingControls | boolean | Specifies whether to render controls that toggle the column's sorting state. sortingDirection? | 'asc' &#124; 'desc' | Specifies the associated column's sorting direction. onSort | ({ keepOther: boolean, cancel: boolean }) | An event that changes the associated column's sorting state.
+The `keepOther` and `cancel` arguments specify whether to keep existing sorting and cancel sorting by the associated column. showGroupingControls | boolean | Specifies whether to display a button that groups data by column. onGroup | () => void | An event that invokes grouping by the associated column. onWidthChange | ({ shift: number }) => void | An event that initiates the column width changing.
 The initial column width increases by the `shift` value or decreases if `shift` is negative onDraftWidthChange | ({ shift: number }) => void | An event that changes the column width used for preview.
 The initial column width increases by the `shift` value or decreases if `shift` is negative.
 Setting `shift` to `null` clears the column's draft width.